The pricing for Transparent Resin is based on:

 - The transparency of the material is not 100% clear but is situated between translucent and crystal clear.
-However, if your model is solid with a thickness greater than 1 cm, the 3D-printed part will have a bluish tinge.

 - The kind of post-processing we do at i.materialise on your transparent resin is called a “technical finish”.
 Please be aware that, with this finish, building layers, small imperfections and minor scratches from support removal will still be visible and cannot be avoided.
 The visibility of the layers strongly depends on the shape or the design of the model.
 For instance, on a curved surface, layers will be much more visible